 Adcetris is used to treat classical Hodgkin lymphoma that could relapse or has already relapsed after a stem cell transplant or treatment with other cancer medications.

-You should not receive Adcetris if you are also receiving another cancer medicine called bleomycin (Blenoxane).
+You should not receive Adcetris if you are also receiving another cancer medicine called bleomycin.

 Adcetris may cause a serious brain infection that can lead to disability or death.
-Call your doctor right away if you have any mood or behavior changes, confusion, memory problems, decreased vision, weakness on one side of your body, or problems with speech or walking.
-These symptoms may start gradually and get worse quickly.
+Call your doctor right away if you have problems with speech, thought, vision, or muscle movement.

 Before taking this medicine

-You should not receive Adcetris if you are allergic to brentuximab vedotin, or:
+You should not be treated with Adcetris if you are allergic to brentuximab vedotin, or:

-if you are also receiving another cancer medicine called bleomycin (Blenoxane).
+if you are also receiving another cancer medicine called bleomycin.

-To make sure Adcetris is safe for you, tell your doctor if you have:
+To make sure Adcetris is safe for you, tell your doctor if you have ever had:

 Keep using birth control for at least 6 months after your last dose of Adcetris.
-Tell your doctor right away if a pregnancy occurs while either the mother or the father is using Adcetris.
+Tell your doctor right away if a pregnancy occurs while either the mother or the father is using this medicine.

 How is Adcetris given?

-Adcetris can lower blood cells that help your body fight infections and help your blood to clot.
+Brentuximab vedotin can lower your blood cell counts.
 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.

 Usual Adult Dose for Lymphoma: